 Ethical Guideline for Journal Publication

-Lingkar's Publication Ethics is an essential building block in the development of a coherent and respected network of knowledge.
+Amina's Publication Ethics is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.
 Amina's Journal follows clear ethical standards for publication to ensure high-quality scientific work and to enhance public trust in their findings.
 Thus, Amina journal applies this policy to all its owned journals in adherence to the Best Practice Guidelines outlined in the COPE Core Practices

 Publication and authorship

 • All submitted papers are subject to a strict peer-review process by at least two international or national reviewers that are experts in the area of the particular paper.